Quantum utility inspires tomorrow, today

 Making quantum physics accessible remains one of its biggest challenges.
 As quantum technologies move from the lab into real-world use, everyone—especially educators—needs to understand what’s at stake.
 The good news?
 You don’t need to be a tech startup to advance quantum technologies.
 Curiosity, rigor, and a drive to inspire others are all it takes to start your quantum journey.

-The series, which is free to attend, features experts from leading quantum companies and organizations such as IonQ, qBraid, D-Wave, and more.
+The series, which was free to attend, featured experts from leading quantum companies and organizations such as IonQ, qBraid, D-Wave, and more.

-- Explore technical insights, real-world applications, and teaching methods
+- Technical insights, real-world applications, and teaching methods

-- Score practical experience in workshops and discover resources and funding
+- Practical experience in workshops and discovering resources and funding